 The main Status page has a list of settings on the left side and LAN, WAN, Wireless, and Traffic Statistic information in the center.
 Off to the right is a detailed explanation for each setting.
 Network settings include WAN, LAN, MAC Clone, and IPTV options, and each radio band has basic wireless settings (SSID, Mode), as well as WPS, Security (WPA/WPA2 Person and Enterprise), and MAC filtering settings.

-The TP-Link Archer C7 AC1750 Wireless Dual Band Gigabit Router may cost less than $100, but you’d never know it based on its performance and feature set.
+The TP-Link AC1750 router may cost less than $100, but you’d never know it based on its performance and feature set.
 Its 2.4GHz and 5GHz throughput scores were better than similarly priced budget models and it offers numerous management settings and plenty of I/O ports.

 The Archer C7’s user interface could use an update, however, and its file-transfer performance could be better.
-That said, it’s the fastest dual-band router in its class.
+That said, the TP-Link AC1750 is the fastest dual-band in its class, and it doesn’t cost too much.
+It comes highly recommended.